thibaudcolas/know/README.md

 ## Demo

+A simple demo is available [here](https://rawgithub.com/ThibWeb/know/master/index.html#).
+Notice the URL ?
+Kudos to [rawgithub.com](https://rawgithub.com) for providing this neat little trick.

 ## Install

 Assuming you use jQuery, simply add `<script src="know.js"></script>` to your page. know.js is compatible with jQuery 1.4+.